Pedersen Device – America’s Secret Infantry Weapon of World War I

 Assumptions were made that Pedersen’s weapon would be highly effective in both defensive and offensive operations.
 But in late 1917, America’s military was still novice, and certain concepts that appeared useful on training grounds in the USA (like “walking fire”) would quickly prove valueless on the battlefields of France.
 Another factor that is rarely mentioned in discussing the Pedersen Device, was that the device with two pouches worth of loaded 40-round magazines added 14 lbs. to an infantryman’s already heavy burden.

-Patent drawing for John Pedersen’s device.
+This is the engineering drawing in the patent application for John Pedersen’s device.
 Image: NARA

 Production of the Pedersen Device (and its ammunition) began in March 1918.
 For compensation, Pedersen received $50K from the government for the rights to produce it and a 50 cent royalty for every one manufactured.